 If you are “separated from service” from your employer – an IRS euphemism for if you are fired, laid off or quit – you are not subject to the 10 percent penalty if you reach age 55 by the time the separation occurs.

 No matter when you take distributions, money taken out of a 401(k) is subject to tax at your income tax bracket level.
 Funds placed in a 401(k) during your working life come out of your paycheck pretax, and you don’t pay taxes on the amount or any interest, dividends and capital gains they accrue until withdrawal.
-After you start taking distributions, the amount is taxed as ordinary income.
+After you start taking distributions, including distributions from a traditional IRA and other qualified plan distributions, the amount is taxed as ordinary income.
 Most people find themselves in a lower tax bracket after retirement, so the tax bite is less severe than it would have been during the time you were receiving a paycheck.

 When you take early distributions from your 401(k), expect to pay an additional 2.5 percent in California tax.
 That means you pay a total of 12.5 percent in extra tax for early withdrawals.

 When you reach age 59 1/2 and remain in California, you are required to pay state income tax on retirement savings.
 California taxes all retirement savings with the exception of Social Security and railroad retirement benefits.
-For 2017, the maximum California tax rate for individuals is 12.3 percent, which is among the highest in the nation.
+For 2018, the maximum California tax rate for individuals is 12.3 percent (plus an additional 1 percent surcharge for the highest bracket), which is among the highest in the nation.
 However, that rate is only for the top earners, so it is possible your tax bite would be considerably lower.

 California uses your federal income tax return as the basis for determining the amount of state tax you owe for early and regular 401(k) withdrawals.